knative/func/docs/guides/python.md

 object as the first parameter.
 This object is a Python class with two attributes.
 The `request` attribute will always be present, and contains the Flask `request` object.
 The second attribute, `cloud_event`, will be populated if the incoming request is a `CloudEvent`.
-Developers may access any `CloudEvent` data from the context objext.
+Developers may access any `CloudEvent` data from the context object.
 For example:

 ```python